Translation agency vs. specialist company: who should translate your safety data sheet?

 Pros:

-A conventional agency provides professional linguistic services, often with native‑speaker translators.
+A conventional agency provides professional linguistic services, often with native-speaker translators.
 Their main strength is linguistic correctness and clarity.
-They also translate quickly into multiple languages—useful if the SDS must accompany a product into several markets.
+They can also translate quickly into multiple languages—useful if the SDS must accompany a product into several markets.

 In addition, agencies usually grant discounts for repeated segments, making bulk or partially repetitive documents more cost-effective.